Polyurethane and its amazing, far-reaching applications

 Transport – Automotive and Boating

-In boats, polyurethane is the chemical that helps seal the boat’s hull and stops water from getting in.
+In boats, it is the chemical that helps seal the boat’s hull and stops water from getting in.
 It also protects boats from the corrosive effects of harsh weather and sea water.
 In many vehicles, both on land and sea, polyurethane is used in wire and cable coatings, engine tubing, drive belts, hydraulic hoses and seals.

 Polyurethane is prevalent within today’s hospitals and medical research facilities.
 It is used in general purpose tubing.
 It sits inside hospital bedding and is part of the chemical make up of surgical drapes.
 Polyurethane is also used in wound dressings, catheters and heavily used in short-term implants.